Research

 Broadly speaking, this means that I have a penchant for developing new topological machine learning techniques, i.e. algorithms that are ‘aware’ of the fundamental topological properties of a data set.
 If you are familiar with machine learning terminology, this translates to developing new inductive biases and new architectures.

-(I also have a general interest in algebraic & differential topology—both fields contain a wealth of potentially useful tools for visualisation and machine learning!)
+(I also have a general interest in algebraic & differential topology—both fields contain a wealth of potentially useful tools for machine learning!)

 Since ‘theory without practice is empty,’ I also aim to build bridges to applications, in particular those that arise in the life sciences or healthcare in general.
 These domains are a source of complex data sets and challenges, and solutions to these challenges promise to have a profound, positive impact on society.
 As a mathematician-turned-computer-scientist-turned-something-else, this sparks immense joy and gratitude!